barbagroup/conferences/SciPy2019/abstract.md

 Open-source numerical solvers for this type of analysis are not available or have not been adapted to this application.
 In this work, we present new developments built on the open-source GeoClaw software for high-fidelity modeling of overland hydrocarbon flows, and a Python workflow for running the analysis on Microsoft Azure nodes.

-GeoClaw, initially designed for tsunami simulations, solves 2D full shallow-water equations (SWE) on complex topography and is under a public license (BSD 3-Clause).
+GeoClaw, initially designed for tsunami simulations, solves the 2D full shallow-water equations (SWE) on complex topography and is under a public license (BSD 3-Clause).
-GeoClaw utilizes OpenMP parallelization and adaptive mesh refinement (AMR) techniques to accelerate simulations.
+It is parallelized with OpenMP and uses adaptive mesh refinement (AMR) techniques to accelerate the simulations.
-To perform HCA analysis with GeoClaw, we expand GeoClaw's capabilities with the Darcy-Weisbach friction models, in-land hydrological features, evaporation models, and the capability of handling pipeline rupture points.
+We expanded GeoClaw's capabilities to use it for overland flow of hydrocarbons, adding Darcy-Weisbach friction models, in-land hydrological features, evaporation models, and the capability of handling pipeline rupture points.
-While the core code of GeoClaw is in Fortran, we wrap the modified GeoClaw solver with a Python calling interface.
+As the core of GeoClaw is written in Fortran, we wrapped the modified GeoClaw solver with a Python calling interface.
-The Python interface controls the simulation workflow on a local machine.
+This interface is used to control the simulation workflow on a local machine.
-It automatically downloads topography rasters and hydrological features from USGS (United States Geological Survey) REST endpoints, converts input data, and then performs post-processing.
+It automatically downloads topography rasters and hydrological features from USGS (United States Geological Survey) REST endpoints, converts input data, and also performs post-processing of the results.

 The modified GeoClaw and the Python calling interface are then together packaged into a Docker image.
 We further use Python to deploy the Docker containers to Microsoft Azure clusters.